freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 690.1

 The create table SQL command is a function, so it needs parenthesis `()` at the end.
-Add those to the and of the command.
+Add those to the end of the command.

 #### HINTS